awsdocs/aws-elastic-beanstalk-developer-guide/doc_source/create_deploy_docker-eblocal.md

 ```
 Use environment variables to configure a database connection, set debug options, or pass secrets securely to your application\.
 For more information on the options supported by the eb local subcommands, see [eb local](eb3-local.md)\.

 After the containers are up and running in Docker, they are ready to take requests from clients\.
 The eb local process stays open as long as the containers are running\.
-If you need to stop the process and containers, press **Ctrl\-C**\.
+If you need to stop the process and containers, press **Ctrl\+C**\.

 Open a second terminal to run additional commands while the eb local process is running\.
 Use eb local status to view your application's status: